pascal-fb-martin/houseportal/README.md

 A redirection message is a space-separated text that follows the syntax below:

-      'REDIRECT' time [host:]port [TRUNCATE] [root-path ..]
+      'REDIRECT' time [host:]port [HIDE] [root-path ..]
 [SHA-256 signature]

 where host is a host name or IP address, time is the system time when the message was formatted (see time(2)), port is a number in the range 1..65535 and each root-path item is an URI's absolute path (which must start with '/').

 If the host is missing, HousePortal uses the host name of the local machine.

-The TRUNCATE option is meant to simplify redirection rules when the original web server's URLs do not have an identifiable root.
+The HIDE option is meant to simplify redirection rules when the original web server's URLs do not have an identifiable root.
 It allows the portal to rely on a URL prefix to select the redirection, but not convey that prefix to the target.
 For example the redirection message:
 ```
-      REDIRECT 12345678 8080 TRUNCATE /app
+      REDIRECT 12345678 8080 HIDE /app
 ```
 causes the HTTP request
 ```